Call-me-Zak/ASP.NET-CORE-Web-App/README.md

 ##### Note :
-The default endpoint for the Swagger UI is ```https:localhost:port/swagger```, in our case we used ```port 5001``` for ```HTTPS``` (use ```port 5000``` for ```HTTP``` when running locally.) we can also change to any port we want by modifying the ```launchSettings.json``` file or by setting the ```ASPNETCORE_URLS``` environment variable, as these are merely default setting and we can configure the app to run on a different port if needed.
+The default endpoint for the Swagger UI is ```https:localhost:port/swagger```, in our case we used ```port 5001``` for ```HTTPS``` (use ```port 5000``` for ```HTTP``` when running locally.)
+But this isn't a rule of thumb, as we can also change to any port we want by modifying the ```launchSettings.json``` file or by setting the ```ASPNETCORE_URLS``` environment variable, as these are merely default setting and we can configure the app to run on a different port if needed.
 Here's how :
 In the ```launchSettings.json``` file, change the ```applicationUrl``` port number to the one we want and then SwaggerUI will be accessible on that port instead.
 In our case, we can pick ```port 5050``` so the settings would change to ```https://localhost:5050```